2025 Nasir clashes: Initial clashes and the SSPDF evacuation

 Around 4 p.m. on 3 March, a White Army member was killed by the SSPDF, sparking clashes which continued until Tuesday evening.
-White Army members secured the town of Nasir as well as part of the Wec Yar Adiu army barracks located around 3 km (2 mi) west of the town.
+White Army members secured the town of Nasir as well as occupying part of the Wec Yar Adiu army barracks located around 3 km (2 mi) west of the town before retreating due to a shortage of ammunition.
+The barracks were captured by a renewed White Army on 4 March.
 On 5 March, the White Army and the government agreed to allow the SSPDF troops to be airlifted out of Nasir using UNMISS helicopters; however, the evacuation was delayed until 7 March, and the SSPDF soldiers took refuge in armed vehicles.
-When the two helicopters arrived, an exchange of fire with the White Army led to the death of one of the UNMISS helicopter operators and around 27 SSPDF soldiers.
+When the two helicopters arrived, an exchange of fire with the White Army led to the death of one of the UNMISS helicopter operators, 27 SSPDF soldiers, and the commander of the garrison, Majur Dak.
 In the aftermath of the evacuation attempt, the remaining SSPDF soldiers fled to surrounding areas, with 15 soldiers going to Ulang County.

+The fall of the garrison resulted in the capture or destruction of SSPDF military equipment valued at US$58.7 million, including mortar units, 557 AK-47 rifles, and 7 armoured personnel carriers.

 Airstrikes

 In response to the clashes, Uganda deployed special forces to Juba on 9 March.
 Muhoozi Kainerugaba, the Ugandan Chief of Defence Forces, announced the deployment on X, stating, "We the UPDF, only recognise ONE President of South Sudan, H.E.
 Salva Kiir ...
 Any move against him is a declaration of war against Uganda!"
 Muhoozi ordered the UPDF to halt its attacks on 1 April.

 On 16 March, at 11:40 p.m., the SSPDF conducted airstrikes around the Nasir airstrip, killing 21 residents.
 The day after the airstrike, information minister Michael Makuei Lueth ordered civilians to evacuate the military zone.
 Around 3:30 a.m. on 19 March, additional airstrikes targeted the town, including the Nasir market, injuring two civilians.

 Airstrikes also occurred in the surrounding areas.
-The village of Mathiang in Longechuk County was stuck on 16 March, leaving one dead and eight injured.
+The village of Mathiang in Longechuk County was struck on 16 March, leaving one dead and eight injured.
 On March 18, airstrikes occurred on the road between Akobo and Walgak.
-One person was killed and 12 were wounded in Kuich, Ulang County, after airstrikes around 8:30 p.m. on 21 March.
+One person was killed and 12 were wounded in Kuich, Ulang County, after airstrikes on 21 March.

+Recapture of Nasir

+With coordination from local leaders, the White Army executed a "tactical withdrawal" from Nasir on 20 April, allowing SSPDF forces to peacefully reoccupy the town.
+SSPDF spokesperson Lul Ruai Koang stated that the army's operations against the White Army had concluded with the town's recapture.
+The following day, Paul Nang Majok, the Chief of Defense Forces, visited Nasir to congratulate the troops.